 - Student Progress: Keep in mind that those students who are enrolled in more than the minimum requirement each week, who participate in as many performance opportunities as possible, who attend the Summer Dance Workshop and/or who attend Master Classes when offered will most likely progress more quickly than students who participate at the Conservatory at a minimal level only.

-- Harassment: Harassment of any kind (whether in jest or anger) is explicitly prohibited and may result in dismissal from SCD.
+- Bullying and Harassment: Bullying and harassment of any kind (whether in jest or anger) is explicitly prohibited and may result in dismissal from SCD.
 There are many forms of harassment, some of which include gender (negative remarks about societal roles based on gender) and sexual (negative remarks with reference to sexuality, including homosexuality).
 Other types of harassment include verbally threatening behavior and ethnic/racial harassment.
 Please treat others as you would like to be treated.

 - Injuries: Parents, legal guardians of minor students and adult students waive the right to any legal action for any injury sustained on school property resulting from normal dance activity or any other activity conducted by the students before, during or after class time.

 - Photo Release: The School is hereby granted permission to take photographs or video of the students to use in brochures, websites, posters, advertisements and other promotional materials the school creates.
 Permission is also hereby granted for the school to copyright such photographs in its name OR